kaushal1014/Hospital-Management-Netowrk-Cisco-Packet-Tracer/README.md

 **Cisco Packet Tracer** is a network simulation tool developed by Cisco that allows users to design, configure, and troubleshoot network topologies in a virtual environment.

-### What is it used for?
-- Learning and practicing networking concepts.
-- Simulating network configurations without physical hardware.
-- Preparing for Cisco certifications like CCNA and CCNP.
+## Hospital Management Network – Cisco Packet Tracer

+I designed and implemented a **Hospital Management Network** using **Cisco Packet Tracer** to ensure seamless communication and efficient data management within the hospital.

+### Network Components:
-- Testing and troubleshooting network setups.
+- **Switches & Routers:** Facilitate internal and external network communication.
-- Exploring IoT and cybersecurity scenarios.
+- **PCs/Laptops:** Used by hospital staff for accessing patient records, managing appointments, and administrative tasks.

-### Implemented Servers
+### Implemented Servers:
-- **DNS Server:** Translates domain names into IP addresses for network communication.
+- **DNS Server:** Resolves domain names to IP addresses for efficient network access.
-- **Web Server:** Hosts and serves websites over HTTP/HTTPS.
+- **Web Server:** Hosts hospital websites and internal portals for staff and patients.
-- **DHCP Server:** Automatically assigns IP addresses to devices in the network.
+- **DHCP Server:** Dynamically assigns IP addresses to devices for streamlined connectivity.
-- **FTP Server:** Enables file transfer between devices using the FTP protocol.
+- **FTP Server:** Enables secure file transfers for medical reports, patient records, and administrative data.